mkturkcan/awesome-deep-learning/README.md

 * Mixtral-8x7B https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1

 Small language model with great results!
-I would specifically recommend it as an alternative to ChatGPT 4 for writing as it uses a significantly different style, with different metaphors and similes.
+I would specifically recommend it as an alternative to ChatGPT 4 for writing as it uses a significantly different style, with different metaphors and similes, and is able to follow prompts better than ChatGPT 3.5.

 * moondream1 https://huggingface.co/vikhyatk/moondream1

 1.6B parameter vision-to-text model.
 Ideal for Jetson deployment.

 * InstantID https://huggingface.co/InstantX/InstantID

 A model for single-image face replacement.
 In my experience these models don't tend to work well for everyone, and are not yet ready for direct deployment to apps.

 * Whisper v3 https://huggingface.co/openai/whisper-large-v3

 A must-have for audio-based downstream classification/regression/retrieval/ranking tasks!
 Combine with wav2vec2 and a downstream classifier/regressor/ranker model to achieve great results!